-rake html to create html files.
-The files are
+rake html to create HTML files.
+These files will be

-created under the docs directory.rake pdf to create pdf a file.
-The file is created
+generated in the docs directory.rake pdf to create a PDF file.
+The file is

-There are several kinds of markdown language.
-Readme.md
+There are several dialects of Markdown.
+The README.md

-Markdown files in the gfm directory are written in GFM.
-If
+gfm directory are also written in GFM.
+For more details,

 @@@include